CharanMN7/Personal-Portfolio-Page/README.md

 ## Overview 🎯

-This website display some of my projects and a list of my tech skills.
+This website displays some of my projects and a list of my tech skills.
 You'll find a fixed navigation bar at the top of the page, a hero section, a grid containing my projects, and a second grid containing my tech skills.
 At the bottom, you'll find a footer with links to my socials.

 ### Screenshots 🖼️